cksystemsteaching/selfie/README.md

 > Process versus thread

-Operating systems provide compositionality of program execution at various degrees of isolation, from software *processes* down to program *threads* within a process.
+Operating systems provide compositionality of program execution at various degrees of isolation, from software *processes* down to *threads* within a process.
 Intuitively, a process provides an execution environment for a program that isolates program execution from any other process running on the same system yet while still sharing some system resources such as the file system among all processes.
 A thread is an execution environment within a process that isolates program execution from any other thread running within the process yet while sharing all process resources except the CPU and the stack segment in memory.
+In general, less isolation, as with threads rather than processes, makes communication among threads easier but therefore also provides less compositionality because of the potential for undesired interaction.
+Thus, if little communication is needed, processes might be a more robust choice than threads.

 > Virtual Machine